mt114ran/TIL/tailwind/use-tailwind-in-codepen.md

-# Use Tailwind in codepen
+# Use Tailwind in CodePen

 To use Tailwind in [CodePen](https://codepen.io/) , you need to open the settings and enter the following code into `HTML` > `Stuff for <head>`